 These books are required reading for OM2 so, if you are planning to progress to OM2, it is a good idea to get hold of them as soon as possible.
 You can find information on where to order them from on the Finding Pre-Course Reading page.

 You may also wish to join and browse our Public Facebook page.

-OM1 consists of 3 full days of study - 9am to 5pm for three days.
+OM1 consists of 3 full days of study - 9am to 5pm.
 It has 6 units - a unit is a morning or afternoon session of approximately 4 hours with appropriate breaks: